This is page 2 of this article. To start at the beginning, click here.

 5. St. Mary Falls

-This gorgeous waterfall rages through the rocks with such power and force to take your breath away….but the color of the water steals the show!
+This gorgeous waterfall rages through the rocks with such power and force it takes your breath away….but the color of the water steals the show!
 If you love waterfalls, you’re in for a real treat.

 What You Need to Know